 The arts are alive and well in Topeka with over 20 galleries, myriad performing and visual artists show casing their work during First Friday Art Walk events, to the NOTO Arts District that offers studio space and display opportunities in a collaborative environment.

-Young Talent.
 Bright and energetic young professionals find a community ready to welcome their talents and involvement.
-The Fast Forward program through the Topeka Chamber is designed just for YP’s and offers educational, social, networking and philanthropic activities.
+The Forge program through the Topeka Chamber is designed just for YP’s and offers educational, social, networking and philanthropic activities.

-Business Incentives.
-The GO Topeka Economic Partnership, the City of Topeka and Shawnee County partner with the State of Kansas to offer robust incentives for businesses locating or expanding in Topeka and Shawnee County.
+GO Topeka, the City of Topeka and Shawnee County partner with the State of Kansas to offer robust incentives for businesses locating or expanding in Topeka and Shawnee County.